 Depression in PD

-Depression is a very common non-motor symptom of Parkinson's Disease (PD).
-It is often overlooked and undertreated.
+Depression is a very common non-motor symptom of Parkinson's Disease (PD) that may intensify other symptoms.
+Depression may be due to changes in areas of the brain that regulate mood, energy, motivation, appetite and sleep.
+This symptom may occur long before motor symptoms of PD.
+Depression is often overlooked and undertreated.
 Here are some resources to help understand depression, when to get screened, and how to manage it.

 Combatting Depression and Parkinson’s Disease

-This two-page fact sheet distinguishes between sadness and depression, lists 10 signs of depression in PD, explains causes and treatment options of depression for those with PD.
-Those with PD should have annual screening for depression, discuss all mood changes with their healthcare team, and bring a family member to doctor appointments to discuss mood changes.
+This two-page fact sheet distinguishes between sadness and depression, lists 10 signs of depression in PD, and explains causes and treatment options of depression for those with PD.
+They should have annual screening for depression, discuss all mood changes with their healthcare team, and bring a family member to doctor appointments to discuss mood changes.

 Depression and Parkinson's